brunocodutra/metal/doc/manual.md

 An [Expression] is said to be SFINAE-friendly when it is carefully designed so as never to prevent the [SFINAE] rule to be triggered.
-In general, such [Expressions] may only trigger template substitution errors at the point of instantiation of the *signature* of a type, which includes the instantiation of [alias templates] and default template arguments.
+In general, such [Expressions] may only trigger template substitution errors at the point of declaration of a type, which includes the instantiation of [alias templates], default template arguments and the _signature_ of function templates.
 SFINAE-friendly [Expressions] are exceedingly powerful, because they may be used to drive overload resolution, think [`std::enable_if`][enable_if] on steroids.
 For this reason,
-__all [Expressions] in Metal are guaranteed to be SFINAE-friendly__.
+__all [Expressions] in Metal are guaranteed to be strictly SFINAE-friendly__.

 Conversely, a SFINAE-unfriendly [Expression] produces so called *hard errors*, which require the compilation to halt immediately.
-Examples of *hard errors* are failed `static_assert`'ions or template substitution errors at the point of instantiation of the nested members of a type.
+Examples of *hard errors* are failed `static_assert`'ions or template substitution errors at the point of definition of a class or function template.
 SFINAE-unfriendly [Expressions] are very inconvenient, because they force compilation to halt when they are not selected by overload resolution, thereby hindering the usage of the entire overloaded set.

+### make_array

 To illustrate how useful SFINAE-friendliness can be, suppose we need a factory function `make_array` that takes an arbitrary number of arguments and returns a `std::array`.
 Because arrays are homogeneous collections, we need the _common type_ of all its arguments, that is, the type to which every argument can be converted to.

-Fortunately `std::common_type_t` does just that and is also guaranteed to be SFINAE-friendly as per the C++ Standard.
+The base case is straightforward.

 \snippet sfinae.cpp make_array

-There is one caveat to `std::common_type_t` however: it doesn't work with `std::tuple`s in general, even though the _common tuple_ is really just a _tuple_ of _common types_.
-Hence, we need a new trait that computes the _common tuple_ from a set of _tuples_ so that we may overload `make_array`.

-\snippet sfinae.cpp common_tuple_t
-\snippet sfinae.cpp make_array_of_tuples

-And it works as expected, for both numerical values

 \snippet sfinae.cpp array_of_numbers

-as well as `std::tuple`s

-\snippet sfinae.cpp array_of_tuples

-Now, it might not be obvious to the untrained eye, but the reason why overloading works as expected in this example, is precisely the fact `common_tuple_t` is SFINAE-friendly.
-If it weren't, as soon as one attempted to call `make_array` for anything that isn't a `std::tuple`, the compilation would halt immediately, even if the first overload would be a perfect match otherwise.

-To demonstrate this issue, we'll implement the same common tuple trait, but this time using Boost.Hana, which, contrary to Metal, doesn't provide any guarantees regarding SFINAE-friendliness.

-\snippet sfinae.cpp naive_common_tuple_t

-Now, if we use `naive_common_tuple_t` to overload `make_array`

-\snippet sfinae.cpp naive_make_array_of_tuples

-it does work as expected for `std::tuples`
+Now suppose we need an array of tuples

-\snippet sfinae.cpp array_of_tuples
+\snippet sfinae.cpp tuples

-however it produces a compilation error as soon as we try to make an array of anything that is not a Boost.Hana _Sequence_, even if the first overload remains available and would be a perfect match as we just verified

 \strike{
-\snippet sfinae.cpp array_of_numbers
+\snippet sfinae.cpp naive_array_of_tuples
 }

+> error: no matching function for call to 'make_array'

+Even though the _common tuple_ is really just a _tuple_ of _common types_,
+`std::common_type_t` is unable to find it in general.
+That means we need to overload `make_array` and handle the _array of tuples_ case.

+### make_array of tuples

+The idea is to define a metafunction that computes the _common tuple_ from a set of _tuples_ and then use it to overload our factory function.

+This sounds like a use-case for Boost.Hana, let's try it.

+\snippet sfinae.cpp hana_common_tuple_t
+\snippet sfinae.cpp hana_make_array_of_tuples

+It works as expected for `std::tuples`

+\snippet sfinae.cpp hana_array_of_tuples

+but we get a compilation error as soon as we try to make an array of anything that is not a Boost.Hana _Sequence_, even though the first overload remains available and would be a perfect match otherwise.

+\strike{
+\snippet sfinae.cpp hana_array_of_numbers
+}

 > error: static_assert failed "hana::zip_with(f, xs, ys...)
 > requires 'xs' and 'ys...' to be Sequences"

+### make_array of tuples _done right_

+The reason why Boost.Hana can't help us overload `make_array` is the fact that it doesn't provide any SFINAE-friendliness guarantees, which essentially means that it cannot be used effectively to control overload resolution.
+Metal, on the other hand, was carefully designed to never trigger hard errors but rather _substitution failures_, which makes it able to select candidates from an overloaded set by means of the [SFINAE] rule.

+Let's try the same approach using Metal.

+\snippet sfinae.cpp common_tuple_t
+\snippet sfinae.cpp make_array_of_tuples

+This time it works not only for `std::tuple`'s

+\snippet sfinae.cpp array_of_tuples

+but also for numerical values

+\snippet sfinae.cpp array_of_numbers

+Again, this only works as expected because of the strict SFINAE-friendliness guarantees provided by Metal.

 Migrating from Boost.MPL {#MPL}
 ================================================================================